Find the information you need about tickets and entry, services, visiting the Musée, services for children and families, and works of art.

 Tickets are non-refundable.

 Tickets may be changed in exceptional situations, subject to availability.
 However, the type of activity cannot be changed.
-Changes can be made by telephone or at the MNBAQ ticket counter.
+Tickets may be changed by contacting our team on site or by phone at 418 643-2150 (toll-free in Canada: 1 866-220-2150).

 If you fall into one of these categories, admission to the MNBAQ is free: